The Time Capsule Waterpark: Epic Slides Await

 Relaxation spa pool with whirlpool jets inside The Time Capsule Water Park Scotland, yellow flumes overhead and lazy‑river entry nearby.

-Serene spa pool with soothing jets at The Time Capsule waterpark, framed by bright yellow flumes in the background.
+Serene spa pool with soothing jets at the Time Capsule waterpark, framed by bright yellow flumes in the background.

 Frequently Asked Questions (FAQs)